RichHorrocks/awesome-cryptoeconomics/readme.md

 "Mechanism design is a field of economics dedicated to the study of mechanisms to (dis)/incentivize actions."

+"Creating tokens without studying mechanism design is like building new cryptosystems without reading any crypto papers... "

 1. [A Crash Course in Mechanism Design for Cryptoeconomic Applications](https://medium.com/blockchannel/a-crash-course-in-mechanism-design-for-cryptoeconomic-applications-a9f06ab6a976)
 1. [Mechanism Theory](https://web.stanford.edu/~jacksonm/mechtheo.pdf) paper by Matthew O. Jackson
 1. [Mechanism Design Theory](https://www.nobelprize.org/nobel_prizes/economic-sciences/laureates/2007/advanced-economicsciences2007.pdf)